 Hydro One believes that building and maintaining respectful, positive and mutually beneficial relationships with Indigenous communities across the province is important to achieving the Company's corporate objectives.
 Hydro One has established an Indigenous Relations Policy, demonstrating the Company's desire to work proactively to build relationships with Indigenous communities based on understanding, respect and mutual trust.
 Hydro One is committed to working with Indigenous communities in a spirit of cooperation, partnership and shared responsibility.
 Hydro One's equity partnerships with the Saugeen Ojibway Nation in respect of the Bruce-to-Milton transmission line and with the Six Nations of the Grand River Development Corporation and the Mississaugas of the Credit First Nation in respect of the Niagara Line demonstrate the Company's commitment to these principles.
 In keeping with the Company's Indigenous Relations Policy, Hydro One's Indigenous Relations team provides guidance and advice to support the Company in developing and advancing positive relationships.
-Hydro One also has several programs related to Indigenous communities and their citizens.
-These include educational and training opportunities which provide opportunities for work terms, Indigenous procurement partnership agreements along with community investments, customer support and outreach.
-Together, Hydro One Networks and Hydro One Remote Communities serve approximately 100 First Nation communities.
+Hydro One also has several programs related to Indigenous communities for work terms, Indigenous procurement partnership agreements along with community investments, customer support and outreach.
+Together, Hydro One Networks and